Anthonypaige/investnurenergy/src/content/post/a-simplified-guide-to-solar-energy-roi.md

 So, in this example, considering the 30% federal tax credit and a 5% interest rate over 25 years, the Solar ROI would be 58.64%.
 This means that over 25 years, you would get a return of 58.64% on your initial investment of $22,097.50 (after tax credit and including the loan repayment).

 ### **Conclusion**

-Armed with the knowledge of how to calculate Solar ROI, we've simplified the process for you.
-On our website, we offer a user-friendly Solar ROI calculator.
-This tool allows you to input specific details such as the cost of your solar system, your average electricity bill, and any incentives or rebates you've received.
-The calculator then provides a personalized estimate of your Solar ROI, offering a clear snapshot of your potential savings.

-While our calculator is straightforward and provides a good starting point, it's important to note that it doesn't include all factors.
-State incentives, net-metering, and battery storage are not factored in, but they can significantly impact your Solar ROI.
-Also, keep in mind that some solar companies may include hidden dealer fees that aren't accounted for in this basic calculation.
+We've aimed to streamline the decision-making process for you, but remember, this is just the starting point.
+There are additional elements like state incentives, net-metering, and battery storage options that could further influence your Solar Return on Investment (ROI).
+Plus, be aware of potential hidden costs from solar providers, such as dealer fees, which may not be included in a basic ROI calculation.

 Now that you understand how to calculate your Solar ROI, you might be wondering how you can maximize it.
 In our next article, we'll cover [what factors effect your Solar ROI](investinyourenergy.com/what-factors-will-effect-my-solar-roi), we delve into the controllable factors that can help you get the most out of your solar investment.